Protests grip dozens of cities in response to George Floyd's death | Gephardt Daily

 “Burning buildings with people inside, stealing from small and large businesses, threatening and harassing reporters,” Wheeler said.
 “All in the middle of a pandemic where people have already lost everything.
 This isn’t calling for meaningful change in our communities, this is disgusting.”

+In San Jose, protesters briefly shut down Highway 101 during a tense standoff with police.
+One protester charged at and punched one officer before he was arrested.

+San Jose police later opened live fire on an SUV that hit two protesters after the occupants of the vehicle got into a verbal confrontation with protesters.
+Demonstrators threw objects at the SUV before it went into reverse, running over one pedestrian and knocking over another.

-Protests were also seen in several cities in Denver, Chicago, Des Moines, Iowa, New Orleans, Lincoln, Neb., Boston, Detroit, Kansas City, Mo., Las Vegas, Charlotte, N.C., Richmond, Va., and Seattle, and California, Indiana, Ohio and Texas.
+Protests were also seen in several cities in Denver; Chicago; Des Moines, Iowa; New Orleans; Lincoln, Neb.; Boston; Detroit; Kansas City, Mo.; Las Vegas; Charlotte, N.C.; Richmond, Va.; and Seattle; and several cities in Indiana, Ohio and Texas.